 PURPOSE FOR LOCAL GROUNDWATER MANAGEMENT

-The right of local groundwater users to determine their destiny (K.S.A.82a-1020).
+A right of land owners and groundwater users to determine their destiny.
 Local groundwater is local water storage that is best governed locally for efficient management, investment and enjoyment of groundwater services.
-Local management requires the will to manage and sustain local water inventories with significant assistance from many partners in a manner consistent with the public interest.
 Water is the key resource for the present and future prosperity of all.
 There are other resources which may mean the difference between wealth and poverty, such as oil or gas, but none is like water as a fundamental necessity for our existence and nearly all other economic development.
+Local management requires the will to manage and sustain useable water inventories with significant assistance from many partners and in a manner consistent with the public interest.
 Ultimately, all water supply depends on precipitation, storage and transportation.
 The extent of available future supply depends in large part on the local management program activities implemented today.

 Groundwater management framework.
-In addition to a written report describing the characteristics of the district and the nature and methods of dealing with groundwater supply problems within the district, the Southwest Kansas Groundwater Management District No. 3 (GMD3) Management Program document is intended to provide a local groundwater management framework over the conservation of this critical and declining natural resource.
-This framework provides a basis for identified formal and informal policy norms and practices locally adopted to manage the district groundwater resources that protect the equities, investments, and resource services dependent upon usable groundwater today and into the future.
+The Southwest Kansas Groundwater Management District No. 3 (GMD3) Management Program document is intended to provide a management governance framework over the use and conservation of this critical and declining natural resource.
+This framework provides a basis for identified formal and informal policy norms and practices adopted to protect the equities, investments, and resource services dependent upon usable groundwater today and for the future of the area condition and Kansas economy.
+It is a written report describing the characteristics of the district and the nature and methods of dealing with groundwater supply problems within the district.

-Any update of the GMD3 management program document should address inter-disciplinary issues of local groundwater management, efficient cost-effective management, aquifer protection strategy, policy development and resource planning.
-With aquifer exhaustion and climate-variability issues looming larger each year of the past decade for all dry land agriculture, there has been a steadily-increasing demand for GMD action and leadership to preserve drought protections, agricultural production systems and to extend the groundwater supply.
-There is a critical role of groundwater storage, access management and supply replenishment in response to demands for adaptation strategies that address declining groundwater supply.
-Making progress with groundwater management and protection is a long-term activity with short term institutional and project oriented adaptation effort as a positive feature of local control.
+Regular updates.
+An up-to-date management program document is required by law in order to coordinate with members, local and state agencies and other partners and authorities for solving water supply problems with appropriate rules, strategies, programs and water infrastructure projects.
+Any update of the GMD3 management program document should be done regularly to address inter-disciplinary issues of local groundwater governance, policy development, efficient cost-effective activities, aquifer protection strategy, resource planning and due consideration of private property rights.

-An up-to-date management program document is written to aid members, state agencies and other partners and authorities in coordinating to solve water supply problems with appropriate rules, strategies and cost effective programs.
+Resource governance.
+There has been a steadily-increasing demand for GMD3 management governance in support of drought resiliency for agricultural production systems and to extend the future useable groundwater supply.
+There is also a direct correlation between timely rainfall and groundwater pumping in the district.
+Therefore, there is a critical role of further managing stored groundwater inventory, access to water without waste and supply replenishment strategies to extend and sustain the water supply that fuels the economy.

-Local groundwater management can be difficult for many reasons, including:
+Groundwater governance can be difficult for many reasons, including:

 Groundwater is a shared resource;